-Nordgren v.
+Lewis, J. v.
 EPIC Systems Corporation

-This lawsuit is about whether EPIC violated federal and state wage laws by failing to pay time and a half overtime to its QA employees.
-Federal and state wage and hour laws require payment of overtime wages unless an employees job duties make him/her exempt from overtime wages.
-The lawsuit alleges that the job duties of QAs were such that they were not exempt from overtime wages and are thus owed back wages.
+This lawsuit is about whether EPIC violated wage laws by failing to pay overtime wages to its Technical Writers.
+Federal and state wage and hour laws require payment of overtime wages unless an employee’s job duties make him/her exempt from overtime wages.
+This requirement exists regardless of whether the employee is paid on an hourly or a salary basis.

 The law prohibits anyone, including your employer, from discriminating or retaliating against you for taking part in this case or because you have exercised your rights under the FLSA.